Gagankhurana-12/E-Commerce_Website/README.md

 Used the _id to fetch all orders of the user from the database.
 Sent all user orders in the API response.

+Milestone 27: My Orders Page 🛍️
+✅ My Orders Page

+Created a "My Orders" page to display all user orders.
+✅ API Integration

+Sent a GET request to the my-orders endpoint.
+Passed the user's email to fetch all orders.
+✅ UI & Navigation

+Displayed all user orders on the page.
+Added "My Orders" to the navbar for easy access.
+Milestone 28: Order Cancellation Feature
+✅ My Orders Page

+Added a Cancel Order button for active orders.
+Hidden the button for canceled orders.
+✅ API Implementation

+Created an endpoint to cancel orders.
+Updated order status to canceled in the database.
+✅ UI Integration

+Sent API request on button click.
+Updated UI after successful cancellation.